Why Web2 Social Media is Broken — And How Web3 Will Fix It

 Decentralization Restores Power to the People

-This opens the door for journalists, whistleblowers, and everyday users to express themselves freely without fear of surveillance or retaliation.
+This matters for journalists, whistleblowers, and everyday users who want to speak freely without constant tracking or fear of retaliation.

 Community-Driven Governance